Subhash23-09/Weather-App/README.md

 # Weather Application using React JS and Vite

-This is a fully responsive weather application built using React JS and **Vite** for fast development and build performance.
+This is a fully responsive weather application built using **React JS** and **Vite** for fast development and build performance.
 The app provides real-time weather information and a 5-day forecast for any city worldwide.
 It uses the OpenWeather API to display detailed weather data such as temperature, weather condition, wind speed, and humidity, all in an intuitive, sleek interface.

 ## Features

 - **City Search**: Search for weather details by entering a city name in the search bar.
 - **Current Weather**: Displays real-time temperature, weather condition, **wind speed**, and **humidity** for the selected city.
 - **5-Day Forecast**: Shows the weather forecast for the next 5 days, including daily temperatures and weather conditions.
-- **Unit Toggle**: Option to switch between Celsius and Fahrenheit for temperature units.
 - **Responsive Design**: Optimized for both desktop and mobile views with a beautiful background image.
 - **Weather Icons**: Visual representation of weather conditions with custom icons.
 - **Date and Time**: Displays the current date and time for the selected city.
 - **Error Handling**: Proper error messages are displayed for invalid city names or API issues.
 - **Fast Build with Vite**: The app is built using Vite for fast development and optimized build times.
-- **Last Searched City**: Saves and loads the last searched city using local storage.

 ## Technologies Used